solutionok/GPSTrackBoard/README.md

 S3_BUCKET: the name of the bucket where the images will be saved
 S3_ACCESS_KEY_ID: Your S3 access key
 S3_SECRET_ACCESS_KEY: Your S3 access key password

-## Getting Started With MEAN.JS
-You have your application running, but there is a lot of stuff to understand.
-We recommend you go over the [Official Documentation](http://meanjs.org/docs.html).
-In the docs we'll try to explain both general concepts of MEAN components and give you some guidelines to help you improve your development process.
-We tried covering as many aspects as possible, and will keep it updated by your request.
-You can also help us develop and improve the documentation by checking out the *gh-pages* branch of this repository.

-## Community
-* Use the [Official Website](http://meanjs.org) to learn about changes and the roadmap.
-* Join #meanjs on freenode.
-* Discuss it in the new [Google Group](https://groups.google.com/d/forum/meanjs)
-* Ping us on [Twitter](http://twitter.com/meanjsorg) and [Facebook](http://facebook.com/meanjs)

-## Contributing
-We welcome pull requests from the community!
-Just be sure to read the [contributing](https://github.com/meanjs/mean/blob/master/CONTRIBUTING.md) doc to get started.

-## Credits
-Inspired by the great work of [Madhusudhan Srinivasa](https://github.com/madhums/) The MEAN name was coined by [Valeri Karpov](http://blog.mongodb.org/post/49262866911/the-mean-stack-mongodb-expressjs-angularjs-and).

 ## License
 [The MIT License](LICENSE.md)